chrede88/home-ops/docs/setup.md

 ```

 ### fluxcd
-I'm plaing on using fluxcd so I might as well set this up now.
+I'm plaing on using [Fluxcd](https://fluxcd.io) so I might as well set this up now.

 ```zsh
 brew install fluxcd/tap/flux